rejkpp/ramiro.me/content/about/intro.md

+These days I live on a mountain, hike with my dogs, build AI systems, trading algorithms, run and build businesses, and teach meditation.

+## Who am I?

+A question I have asked many times over and continue to answer daily.

+I’m a character in a movie.

+I’m a player in a game.

+I’m a spirit in a body.

+I never fit into one group, one label.
 Multi-cultural, multi-disciplined, multi-lingual.
-Not Chinese enough to be Chinese, too Chinese to be Surinamese, too Surinamese to be Colombian.
-I never fit into one group, one label.
-Who am I?
-A question I have asked many times over and continue to ask daily.

-I grew up between worlds.
-Born in the Caribbean, raised across languages and cultures, I never quite fit anywhere.
-That outsider feeling became my constant companion---and eventually, my teacher.

-Life broke me open in the ways it needed to: a heartbreak that rewired how I love, losing my father before I was ready, a family lawsuit that forced me to choose who I wanted to become.
-Each breaking point became a doorway.

-Now I build AI systems, trade algorithms, teach meditation, and guide people through their own doorways.
-I've stopped trying to fit into one box.
-The integration of all my parts---developer, trader, teacher, mystic---is the whole point.
+Not Chinese enough to be Chinese,
+too Chinese to be Surinamese,
+too Surinamese to be Colombian.
+Too rich to be poor, too poor to be rich.

+I was born in Suriname, influenced by a Colombian mom, Dutch education, American cartoons, Japanese video games, Caribbean culture, Chinese roots, and a silent dad.

+Work started early.
+Helping in my mom's supermarket,
+working the register, doing admin, selling fireworks.
+It was pretty ghetto.
+One time I saw one of the employees swing a machete at a customer.

+In a past life,
+I made mojitos behind bars,
+was part of a cult,
+danced at bachata festivals across Europe,
+fell in love and got my heart broken.

+I lost my dad, and my half-siblings took me to court.

+I basically needed a LOT of therapy, coaching, and healing.

+Connecting to spirit keeps me grounded.